-As of June 30, 2002, we had working capital of approximately \$13.5 million as compared to the working capital of approximately \$17.2 million we had as of March 31, 2002 and approximately \$16.5 million we had as of December 31, 2001.
-The decrease in working capital is due to funds used in our clinical trial and research and development activities offset by funds received in connection with the expansion, in March 2002, of our existing alliance with Esteve.
-We believe our current working capital is sufficient to meet our planned research and development activities into the second quarter of 2003.
-We will need additional financing from investors or collaborators to complete research and development and commercialization of our current product candidates under development.
+As of September 30, 2002, we had working capital of approximately \$9.6 million as compared to the working capital of approximately \$13.5 million we had as of June 30, 2002 and approximately \$16.5 million we had as of December 31, 2001.
+The decrease in working capital is due to funds used in our clinical trial and research and development activities offset by funds received in connection with the expansion, in March 2002, of our existing alliance with Esteve and the use of the PharmaBio credit facility.